Camp Clipper

-Built in 1942, Camp Essex and Camp Clipper were built to prepare troops to do battle in North Africa to fight the Nazis during World War II.
+Built in 1942, Camp Clipper and Camp Essex were built to prepare troops to do battle in North Africa to fight the Nazis during World War II.
 At Camp Clipper were trained the 93rd Infantry Division.
 The trained troops went on to fight in the North African campaign.
-There was a temporary camp built for the training of the 33rd Infantry Division.
-When completed the camp had 36 shower buildings, outdoor theater, 191 latrines, 149 wooden tent frames, and a 50,000-gallon water tank.
+Camp Essex was a temporary (transitional) camp built for the handling of incoming/departing troops.
+When completed, Camp Clipper had 36 shower buildings, an outdoor theater, 191 latrines, 149 wooden tent frames, and a 50,000-gallon water tank.
 Also built was a 500,000 gallon concrete reservoir and two 740-foot-deep wells.
-Camp had 14 training ranges.
+Camp Clipper had 14 training ranges.
 The camp was used shortly in 1944 for Italian prisoners of war.
 The camp closed on 16 March 1944 and is now overseen by the Bureau of Land Management.
 The army used live-fire exercises and warning signs are still on the site.